Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 Such an extension has many overlaps with REA accounting and the above frame can be superimposed to increase the resolution of evaluation criteria.

 ---
-## Specific Tokenomic Mechanisms
+## Specific Tokenomic Mechanism(s)
 The above is general infrastructure for composing specific credits.
 The particular credit design is dependent on the parametric groupings instantiated around a use case or pilot project.
 To bring these technologies to market requires pilot projects.

 There are obviously a number of [great projects](http://purplepill.vision/) in the [Regen ecosystem](https://regennetwork.notion.site/Built-On-Regen-Network-c6266114116842e389258747454f9f07) that would stand to benefit from such composable designs and we're keen to partner based on capacity.
-Our preference is to work closely with our existing partners at Regenerating Sonora to build out a simple proof of concept as the conditions are pretty fertile; they have LEHR gardens, a community centre with a blockchain learning centre and high school tech club working with Arudino sensors.
+Our preference is to work closely with our existing partners at Regenerating Sonora to build out a simple proof of concept as the conditions around them are pretty fertile; they have LEHR gardens, a community centre with a blockchain learning desk and high school tech club working with Arudino sensors.

 #### Regenerating Sonora Use Case
 Starting from the LEHR gardens, we assess possibilities.
-It's decided that the quintessential step forward is to automate the gardens water timers.
+It's decided that the key step forward is to automate the gardens water timers.
 A group of local high schoolers automate the timers using their Arduino kits.
 Through the Weco interface, these data level streams are hooked up to a storage medium of choice like Filecoin Green and anchored with the Regen DataModule.

 As the students add other sensors to augment the timers with feedback loops, these are added to the systematic interface.
 These feedback loops are assessed using active inferencing; are the gardens growing better with the automation or worse?
 Student determinations may well be best guesses, rather than institutional best practice, but a credit can be issued none the less using the eco-credit module.